ohiofi/APCSP-projects/028ConsoleFillInTheBlankQuizGame.md

 Define a function called checkAnswer with two parameters: question and answer.
 Inside this function will be:
 - a while True loop
   - ask the question
+  - collect user input
-- collect user input and convert it to lowercase letters
+  - convert the user input to lowercase letters
-- if the user input equals the answer:(NOTICE: THIS PLACES THE CONDITION AT THE END OF THE LOOP)
+  - if the user input equals the answer (NOTICE: THIS PLACES THE CONDITION AT THE END OF THE LOOP)
     - add a large amount to the score
     - say correct, your score is ___
+    - break the loop
   - else:
     - subtract a small amount from the score
     - say incorrect, your score is ___

 Display instructions for the player.
 Create at least 5 "Fill in the Blank" style questions.